 If the other parent and your child want to do a crossover activity, the rule of thumb is to support it.
+Be cooperative.
 A child should not be prevented from fully participating in crossover activities just because one parent is not in favor.

 By following this rule of thumb, hopefully you'll receive cooperation when you and your child want to do a crossover activity that the other parent may not be keen on.